 Assuming you have not exceeded your SEIS relief limit for this previous tax year, you can also 'carry back' SEIS relief to the immediate tax year preceding your SEIS investment.

-It is worth noting that you cannot use 'carry forward' - you are unable to offset you investment in this year or one year prior, though, if the timing is right, an Advance Subscription Agreement can sometimes be useful to make use of next year's tax relief via an investment you make today.
+It is worth noting that you cannot use 'carry forward' - you are unable to offset your investment in this year or one year prior, though, if the timing is right, an Advance Subscription Agreement can sometimes be useful to make use of next year's tax relief via an investment you make today.

 Note: There are proposed changes to the current limits as detailed in our article.